OpenLocalizationTestOrg/azure-docs-pr-test.ru-RU/articles/key-vault/key-vault-ovw-storage-keys.md

 var secret = await kv.GetSecretAsync("SecretUri");

-// Create new storage credentials using the SAS token.
+// Create new storage credentials using hello SAS token.

 var accountSasCredential = new StorageCredentials(secret.Value);

-// Use credentials and the Blob storage endpoint to create a new Blob service client.
+// Use credentials and hello Blob storage endpoint toocreate a new Blob service client.

 var accountWithSas = new CloudStorageAccount(accountSasCredential, new Uri ("https://myaccount.blob.core.windows.net/"), null, null, null);

 var blobClientWithSas = accountWithSas.CreateCloudBlobClient();

-// If SAS token is about to expire then Get sasToken again from Key Vault and update it.
+// If SAS token is about tooexpire then Get sasToken again from Key Vault and update it.

 accountSasCredential.UpdateSASToken(sasToken);